josuecjmm/cardGeneratorApi/README.md

   - Great for testing purposes
   - Easy to see if the payment of an app works, without using real cards
   - Right now is using mysql database; but can be changed to any other
+  - All the data inserted in the database is encrypted/decrypted to see on the API

 ### Installation